LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 JavaScript, HTML/XML, XHR, image or other raw or binary data type.

-This node/resource/content representation system permits the logic for producing a particular application object, such as "user" or a set of database result rows, to be divorced from its display.
+This node/resource/content representation system permits the logic for producing a particular application object, such as a "user" or a set of database result rows, to be divorced from its display.
 It also allows application objects to be represented in a variety of manners, and for those representations to be modified, without having to extend the application objects themselves.